aantonelli94/aantonelli94.github.io/_posts/2021-12-11-endsandbeginnings.md

 ---

-Wow, what can I say?
 I just defended my PhD thesis and thus concluded a big chapter of my life, and surely of my academic life.
 I want to thank all the people in Potsdam for the great years, the banter and, of course, the amazing research we carried out.
 Now a well deserved vacation, and onto a new adventure in Baltimore!